zora-x93/zora-x93.github.io/_posts/2024-12-09-CKA-preparaion.md

 You can easily find it by searching `RBAC`.
 (What I don't like about the K8s doc is that you can never summarize a pattern of how the docs are structured.
 Better to use keyword searching.)

+To test if a role works we can use `k auth can-i`

+## RBAC combinations
+1. Role + RoleBinding (in single namespace)
+2. ClusterRole + ClusterRoleBinding (cluster-wide)
+3. ClusterRole + Rolebinding (available cluster-wide but applied in single namespace)
+4. Role + ClusterRolebinding (Not possible)

 ## Create DaemonSet
 A tip is to use `k create deployment $do` then replace the `Deployment` kind with `DaemonSet`.